 Suspension is at the top end of a Deputy Head sanction scale.
-However, when suspension is applicable, the Headmaster will be appraised of all events and circumstances by The Deputy Head, Pastoral, Senior Deputy or another nominated member of senior staff, including the designated Safeguarding Lead or Head of Boarding before a decision is made.
-Parents will then be contacted by a member of the Senior Management Team or Head of Year to notify them of the intention to suspend and make the necessary arrangements.
+However, when suspension is applicable, the Headmaster will be appraised of all events and circumstances by the Deputy Head, Pastoral or Academic or another nominated member of senior staff, including the designated Safeguarding Lead or Head of Boarding before a decision is made.
+Parents will then be contacted by a member of the Head of Year, Head of Boarding or Senior Management team to notify them of the intention to suspend and make the necessary arrangements.